zyledev/Candy-Engine-Public/readme.md

 # Need help downloading?

-Click on the green button with "<> Code" on it
+Click on the Releases tab on the right.
-I't should release a drop-down menu.
+On a new page, press Source Code (zip).
-Now just press "Download ZIP"
+Thats all!
+Have fun modding!

 Make sure to extract it of course.